lorenzopallante/VirtuousUmami/README.md

 # VirtuousUmami

 The **VirtuousUmami** tool predict the umami/non-umami taste of query molecules based on their molecular structures.
+>The VirtuousUmami is also implemented into a webserver interface at http://195.251.58.251:19009/#/virtuous-umami

 This tool was developed within the Virtuous Project (https://virtuoush2020.com/)

 [![Virtuous button][Virtuous_image]][Virtuous link]